kaminosekai54/MitoSplitter/README.md

-To use it correctly, you will need atleest two file or one if it's a .gb (genbank) file An anotation file (.csv) and your mitogenome file (.fasta) that contain only the full sequence of your mitogenome.
+To use it correctly, you will need atleest two file or one if it's a .gb (genbank) file or a single fasta An anotation file (.csv) and your mitogenome file (.fasta) that contain only the full sequence of your mitogenome.

 The anotation file and the mitogenome file will be paired together, so please make sure that they have the exact same name (Except the extension) and their name refer to the orgnasim they are sequencing as follows :